Dan’s Legacy’s Current Programming Partners

 We provide also counselling and life-skills programs to the youth living both within and outside of the Kwikwetlem First Nation community.

 We have identified a need in East Vancouver for specialized counselling services for youth with Fetal Alcohol Spectrum Disorder (FASD), high functioning Autism/Asperger’s, Attention Deficit Hyperactivity Disorder (ADHD), as well as youth affected trauma and poverty.
-After the success of our “Supported Program for Youth with FASD” pilot program in Surrey (2017-2018) we plan grow this program in 2019 to give these youth a secure and safe place to meet and bond, and then opt in to our counselling programs.
-This program will partner with various organizations currently working with these at-risk youth and will expand on the gains they have already made.
+After the success of our “Supported Program for Youth with FASD” pilot program in Surrey (2017-2018) we grew this program in 2019 to give these youth a secure and safe place to meet and bond, and then opt in to our counselling programs.
+This program partners with various organizations currently working with these at-risk youth and expands on the gains they have already made.
 Those organizations include the Ray-Cam Cooperative Centre, REACH Community Health Centre, Broadway Youth Resource Centre, and RICHER Health.